jwalsh/interview-posts/README.md

 # interview-posts

-Create an application in the framework or library of your choice (Angular, React, Vue.js, Backbone, jQuery, or none) to display a list of the 40 posts with the author and their website.
+Create an application in the framework or library of your choice (Angular, React, Vue.js, Backbone, jQuery, or none) to display a list of 40 posts with the author and their website.

 # Data